Goulash Soup

 This Goulash Soup that has ground beef, roasted red peppers, and cabbage with two kinds of paprika is a favorite soup recipe I’ve been making for many years.
 I love Hungarian flavors, and if you use Hungarian paprika this recipe is reminiscent of Hungarian Gulyas but without potatoes and other higher-carb veggies.

 And I’m of the opinion that lots of paprika is essential in a soup like this!
 And of course I love cabbage, so the added cabbage in this soup is just a plus for me!
-If you’re not such a cabbage fan, Instant Pot Goulash Soup has similar flavors without the cabbage, and that one also uses lots of paprika!

-What ingredients do you need for this recipe?
+What ingredients do you need to make this?

 - onions